bekk/bekk-christmas/post/security/creating-a-more-secure-pipeline.md

 post_day: 3
 title: Creating a more secure pipeline
 image: https://images.unsplash.com/photo-1559510981-10719ce4266a?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80
-ingress: Many of us use a pipeline to build and deploy our applications.
-They can be build using tools like Jenkins, CircleCI or Github Actions.
-Have you thought about that your pipelines can have security vulnerabilities?
-We will share some recommendations so you can create more secure pipelines.
+ingress: Many of us has pipeline to build and deploy our applications, and tools like Circle CI, Gitlab CI/CD or Github Actions are popular.
+Have you thought about your pipelines might have security vulnerabilities?
 authors:
-  - Henrik Walker Moe
-  - Tjerand Silde
-  - Martin Strand
+  - Robert Larsen
 ---
-Make sure the pipeline does not print any credentials or other sensitive information in its console output.
+1. Console output

+   Pipelines usually print some kind of console output, which can be very useful when something goes wrong and we need to debug.
+However, this output might also be of great interest to a potential attacker.
+Especially if it happens to contain any credentials or other sensitive information.
+This can typically be passwords or tokens needed to access code repositories, image/package-registries and so on.
+Such secrets are often placed in some kind of vault, but that is worthless if the pipeline prints it anyway.
+Do also take into consideration who has access to read the output from the pipeline.
+2. Check for outdated dependencies

 Run automated tests testing application security.